hdShang/arxiv-daily/docs/cs-CL/2025-08-17/papers/250815822v1-an-auditable-pipeline-for-fuzzy-full-text-screening-in-systematic-re.md

 ---
 layout: default
-title: An Auditable Pipeline for Fuzzy Full-Text Screening in Systematic Reviews: Integrating Contrastive Semantic Highlighting and LLM Judgment
+title: "An Auditable Pipeline for Fuzzy Full-Text Screening in Systematic Reviews: Integrating Contrastive Semantic Highlighting and LLM Judgment"
 ---

 # An Auditable Pipeline for Fuzzy Full-Text Screening in Systematic Reviews: Integrating Contrastive Semantic Highlighting and LLM Judgment